-Throughout the year in addition to PSHRE lessons covering these themes, students will undertake year group-specific, drop down days.
+Throughout the year in addition to PSHRE lessons covering these themes, students will undertake year-group-specific, drop-down days.

 Access to information:

-Impact of the careers programme is monitored and measured in a variety of ways:
+The impact of the careers programme is monitored and measured in a variety of ways:

 • 1:1 interviews have notes recorded and these are attached to student records.
 Students are provided with a paper copy of any notes from the session.

 • Intended destinations for year 11 students are tracked and recorded throughout the year.
 Early data capture allows support to be put in place for those students most at risk of becoming NEET.